Gold Standards Used in Antique English Jewellery

 Why aren't all pieces hallmarked?
 Up until 1975 (yes, really!) gemset jewellery was exempt from hallmarking in the UK and these exemptions mean that many of our antique pieces don't have full marks which would make them traceable to an exact year or maker.
-However, they do usually have a simple jeweller's stamp for the carat which could be done in the workshop to make the carat of a piece easily identifiable (see pic left).
+However, they do usually have a simple jeweller's stamp for the carat which could be done in the workshop to make the carat of a piece easily identifiable (see pic right).

 How is gold different colours?
 Gold is alloyed with other metals to strengthen it for use in jewellery making.
 The colour can be altered depending on the alloy metals used; for white gold usually either usually silver, manganese, or palladium, and for rose gold, copper is added.

 The gold standards used in antique English jewellery

 The great majority of jewellery we sell is English in origin, and there are some standards which are unique to English Jewellery.
 Custom has meant that the varying standards have been used for different purposes;

 Silver - Regulated from 1300 as a 'sterling standard.'

 22ct - Introduced in 1576 as the 'gold standard'.
 You'll find this mostly used for making wedding rings and older rings such as Mourning rings made prior to 1800.